Postal III: Release

 The game was set to be released through the digital distribution platform Steam on December 20, 2011.
 However, the main release was delayed; some users were able to obtain the game through the GameFly storefront.
-The game formally released on December 21.
+The game formally released on December 21, 2011.
+The game was removed from sale on Steam on November 21, 2022, due to DRM issues.
+On October 13, 2023, Running with Scissors announced that the game had returned to Steam with the DRM removed.